 Scott Joplin was an African-American composer and pianist, who travelled for years playing piano in saloons.
 Around 1894, he settled in the town of Sedalia, Missouri, where he played at the Maple Leaf Club, and published his Maple Leaf Rag.
-He got a penny royalty for each copy, and in 10 years, about 1/2 million copies had been sold.
+He got a penny royalty for each copy, and in ten years, about half-a-million copies had been sold.

-A Grammy award winning song from the 1993 album of the same name; hints at heretofore unguessed at depths of Billy Joel and his music.
+A Grammy-award-winning song from the 1993 album of the same name: The River of Dreams.
+It hints at heretofore unguessed-at depths of Billy Joel and his music.

-His bio pic portrays the musician’s form turned away from the camera, while tilting his gaze toward the viewer as he clutches a hollow-body jazz guitar.
-This perspective tells the story of Yutaka Hirasaka, a soft spoken producer/guitarist based in Tokyo whose warm textures are informed by downtempo and cool jazz.
-“Anytime, Anywhere” goes down like a delicately observed dry champagne and given that the album is available on limited edition turquoise cassette, it makes for a perfect way to kick off the New Year!
+His biopic portrays the musician’s form turned away from the camera, while tilting his gaze toward the viewer as he clutches a hollow-body jazz guitar.
+This perspective tells the story of Yutaka Hirasaka, a soft-spoken producer-guitarist based in Tokyo.
+His warm textures are informed by downtempo and cool jazz.
+“Anytime, Anywhere” goes down like a delicately-observed dry champagne.
+Given that the album is available on a limited edition turquoise cassette, it makes for a perfect way to kick off the New Year!